Which Browser Uses the LEAST RAM in 2026? Real Data Compared

 Chrome uses more RAM because of site isolation: each unique site origin gets its own renderer process.
 A 50-tab session can spawn 40-50 separate processes, while Firefox does the same work in a pool capped at 8.
 The extra memory buys security and crash isolation.
 This remains Chrome’s single largest RAM driver versus other browsers.

-Edge 149 closes part of this gap through Sleeping Tabs, enabled by default and more aggressive than Chrome Memory Saver.
-Brave 1.93 closes a different part through ad blocking: fewer ad iframes loaded means less DOM to render, which means lighter renderer processes per page.
+Edge 150 closes part of this gap through Sleeping Tabs, covered in the next section.
+Brave 1.92 closes a different part through ad blocking: fewer ad iframes loaded means less DOM to render, which means lighter renderer processes per page (full breakdown in our Brave vs Chrome RAM comparison).
 Neither Edge nor Brave changes the fundamental multi-process architecture.
 They reduce what each process has to hold.

 Chrome Plus Tab Suspension Changes the Math